DataDog/documentation/content/en/tracing/trace_pipeline/trace_retention.md

 It scans through the **service entry spans** and retains for 30 days:

-- At least one span (and the associated trace) for each combination of environment, service, operation and resource every 15 minutes at most to ensure to always find example traces in [service][9] and [resource][10] pages, even for low traffic endpoint.
+- At least one span (and the associated trace) for each combination of environment, service, operation, and resource every 15 minutes at most, to ensure that you can always find example traces in [service][9] and [resource][10] pages, even for low traffic endpoints.
-- High latency spans for the `p75`, `p90`, and `p95` percentile spans (and the associated trace) for each combination of environment, service, operation and resource.
+- High latency spans for the `p75`, `p90`, and `p95` percentile spans (and the associated trace) for each combination of environment, service, operation, and resource.
 - A representative selection of errors, ensuring error diversity (for example, response status code 400s, 500s).

-**Note**: Spans indexed by the intelligent retention filter are **not counted towards the usage** of indexed spans, and hence **do not impact your bill**.
+**Note**: Spans indexed by the intelligent retention filter are **not counted towards the usage** of indexed spans, and so **do not impact your bill**.

-If there are specific tags, or attributes for which you want to index more spans than what diversity sampling retains, then [create your own retention filter](#create-your-own-retention-filter).
+If there are specific tags or attributes for which you want to index more spans than what diversity sampling retains, then [create your own retention filter](#create-your-own-retention-filter).

 ### Create your own retention filter